reazen/relude/docs/_coverpage.md

 # Relude <small></small>

-> A functional programming prelude for ReasonML and Bucklescript OCaml
+> A functional programming prelude for ReasonML and OCaml

 - Core modules
 - Utility types and functions